Dmi3D/Scrabble/README.md

 Points to note:

+-> To run the game, simply run the main of 'Scrabble', or the .jar file.

+-> Initially we had this written in Java SDK 11, and JavaFX 11, but had to migrate to SDK 8.
+The .jar works on our computers.
+If the .jar file doesn't run on yours and triggers exceptions, please check you have the correct SDK installed.

 -> Our interface look is based on fxml content switching as well as scene switching in the window.
 The fxml files can be found in the fxml folder.